top of page

 sewing machine stitching core to topper fabric

-pin right sides together
+Pin right sides together

 Lay the base fabric and the topper (with core) right sides together, and pin all around the edge.